What You Need To Know

 STEP THREE.
-Each Evaluation Team will then compile a Summary Review of Criteria across applicants.
+Each Evaluation Team then compiled a Summary Review of Criteria.

 STEP FOUR.
-This forms the basis for an Assessment of Category Across Applicants, which is delivered to each Commissioner for their review.
+This forms the basis for an Assessment of Category Across Applicants, which was delivered to each Commissioner for their review.

 STEP FIVE.
-Finally, each Commissioner submits their findings in a Summary Evaluation, which forms the basis for their decision to award a license.
+Finally, each Commissioner submitted their findings in a Summary Evaluation, which forms the basis for their decision to award a license.

 In keeping with the Commission’s effort to ensure a fair, transparent and participatory process, the Commission took into account public comments given to the Commission at public hearings in potential host and surrounding communities, as well as through mail and at email@example.com.
 The Commission considered these public comments as it deliberated and decided on the licenses.